- Townsville: February

 Exit with lesser award

-Candidates who exit the course prior to completion, and have completed the appropriate number of credit points, may be eligible for the award of either the Graduate Certificate or the Graduate Diploma of Tropical Veterinary Science.
+Candidates who exit the course prior to completion, and have completed 12 credit points of relevant subjects, may be eligible for the award of Graduate Certificate of Tropical Veterinary Science.
+Candidates who exit the course prior to completion, and have completed 24 credit points of relevant subjects, may be eligible for the award of Graduate Diploma of Tropical Veterinary Science.

 Course fees are charged per year of full-time study.
 International course fees are reviewed annually and subject to change.